 INTERNSHIP PROGRAM LAUNCH

 A wave of university students began to move into the Jane and Shoreham townhomes and apartments.
-Passionate for change, these students devote 6-12 months of their year to serve as full-year and summer volunteers for ICO.
-The Internship program provided positive role models for the youth in the community during set programming hours, and also after programming hours.
+Passionate for change, these students devoted 6-12 months of their year to serve as volunteers for ICO.
+The Internship program provided positive role models for the youth in the community both inside and outside of program hours.

 Program Expansion